-Kami is marked as medium risk because the current database entry lists VPAT: Not found and WCAG claim: Vague claim.
+Kami is marked as low risk because the current database entry lists VPAT: Exists (2024) and WCAG claim: Specific claim.

 Kami ADA Compliance

-Kami ADA compliance is currently rated Medium risk in the DistrictCheck tool database.
+Kami ADA compliance is currently rated Low risk in the DistrictCheck tool database.
 This page summarizes the current VPAT status, WCAG claim, student data exposure, and the next action a district should take.

 What Kami ADA compliance means for districts